xufengduan/MacBehaviour/README.md

 runExperiment(gptConfig, savePath = "demo_results.csv")
 ```
 ## Demo Code - OpenAI

+This script provides an example of how to use OpenAI models with the MacBehaviour package.

+If you want to learn more about this package, please refer to the [tutorial](#tutorial).

 1. Install and load the package. you can skip it if you have already done it.
 ```R
 install.packages("devtools")